Jhgomez/redes2/Commands.md

 #### A simple example
 [One router, one swith and three networks/vlans with two computers each](./Clase/Practica3SencilloRouterRuteroVlans.pdf)

+To sum up a "basic" setup would be just create vlans in all switches, note is possible to change/set up the native vlan in the switches.
+Lastly just follow the **IMPORTANT** step in the following section and it should work, note that default gateway address in PCs of a vlan has to match the ip address when declaring that Vlan in a sub-interface

 #### Complex example
 [two switches connected, one of them connected to a router and one computer connected to each switch](./Clase/practica3VlanRuteoComplejo.pdf)